oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/implementation.md

 **group_name** parameter is used to group entities by applications.
 It is used to split security into application scopes.

 **category** parameter is used to categorise entity.
-It is used to split by section into role privilege edit.
+It is used to split entities by section on the role privileges edit page.

 You can use @Acl and @AclAncestor annotations to protect controller actions.